saponvmware/saponvmware/_posts/2020-05-12-Enhanced Monitoring.md

 With the commands *saposcol.exe -d* on Windows and with */usr/sap/hostctrl/exe/saposcol -d* on Linux on the specific virtual machine, you could get also the virtualization data.

-For more information please refer to the following SAP Note(s).
+For more information please refer to the following SAP Notes.

 [SAP Note: 1409604 - Virtuaization on Windows: Enhanced monitoring](https://launchpad.support.sap.com/#/notes/1409604)
 [SAP Note: 1606643 - Linux: VMware vSphere host monitoring interface](https://launchpad.support.sap.com/#/notes/1606643)